Gexkill/sweng2/RASD/src/index.md

 ##Use case description
 In this paragraph some use cases will be described.
 These use cases can be derived from the scenarios and the use case diagram.

-### Taxi driver registration : ** Not sure we have to do this use case if the domain properties says that the taxi drivers are officially logged in**
-**Name :**  Taxi driver registration
-**Actors :**  Guest
-**Entry conditions :** The guest is a new taxi driver not yet registered to the system.
-**Flow of events : **

-* The guest enters the website or mobile application.
-* The guest clicks on the sign up icon on the home page of the website or mobile application. **TO ADAPT TO MOCKUPS**
-* The guest is shown an input form where he has to fill some personal data (name, phone number, taxi driver license, password, etc.).
-* The guest fills the form and clicks on the register button.
-* The system redirects the guest on the home page.

-**Exit conditions :**  The guest is successfully registered as taxi driver.
-**Exceptions :** The guest clicks on the registration button while he has not fulfilled every blank in the form or he has entered non valid data (non valid password, non valid mail, incorrect taxi driver licence, etc.).
-All of these errors will lead to the reloading of the form with indications concerning the errors.

 ### Taxi driver log in
-**Name : Taxi driver log in**
+**Name :** Taxi driver log in
-**Actors : Taxi driver**
+**Actors :** Taxi driver
-**Entry conditions :  ** The taxi driver has already successfully registered on the system or was registered on the previous system. **The condition is not necessary if all taxi drivers are automatically registered**
+**Entry conditions :** There are no entry conditions.
-**Flow of events : **
+**Flow of events :**

-* The taxi driver arrives on the homepage of the website or mobile application.
+* The taxi driver arrives on the homeActivity of the mobile application.
-* The taxi driver inputs his taxi driver code and his password.
+* The taxi driver inputs his taxi driver code (his ID) and his password.
 * The taxi driver clicks on the log in button.
-* The system redirects the taxi driver to his personal page.
+* The system redirects the taxi driver to his personal activity.

-**Exit conditions : ** The driver is successfully redirected to his personal page
+**Exit conditions :** The driver is successfully redirected to his personal page.
-**Exceptions : ** The code and password furnished by the taxi driver are not correct.
-In this case, the system does not redirect the taxi driver to his personal page but notifies him that an error has been made and allows to input his code and password again.
+**Exceptions :** The code and password furnished by the taxi driver are not correct.
+In this case, the system does not redirect the taxi driver to his personal activity but notifies him that an error has been made and allows to input his code and password again.

 ### Taxi driver informs of his availability
-**Name : ** Taxi driver informs of his availability
+**Name :** Taxi driver informs of his availability
-** Actors :** Taxi driver
+**Actors :** Taxi driver
-** Entry conditions : ** The taxi driver must be logged in.
+**Entry conditions :** The taxi driver must be logged in.
-**Flow of events : **
+**Flow of events :**

-* The taxi driver activates the slide button on his personal page.
+* The taxi driver activates the slide button on his personal activity.

-**Exit conditions : ** The system actualises the personal page of the driver with the relevant informations.
+**Exit conditions :** The system actualises the personal activity of the driver with the relevant informations.
 If the taxi driver selected the available button, he can now see in which waiting queue he is and his position.

 **Exceptions :** There are no exceptions for this use case.

 ### Taxi driver responds to a request of immediate ride
-**Name :** Taxi driver responds to request of immediate ride
+**Name :** Taxi driver responds to request.
 **Actors :** Taxi driver
-**Entry conditions : **
+**Entry conditions :**

 * The taxi driver has to be available.
 * The taxi driver must be the first of his queue.

+**Flow of events :**

-* The system notifies the taxi driver of the request with an alert. **Here or in flow of events ?**
+* The system notifies the taxi driver of the request with an alert.

-**Flow of events : **

 * The systems shows the taxi driver the information concerning the request and shows him two buttons: "Accept" and "Reject".
 * The taxi driver clicks on one of the two buttons.
 * The system asks confirmation to the taxi driver concerning his choice.
 * The taxi driver confirms.

-**Exit conditions : **
+**Exit conditions :**

-* If the taxi driver has accepted the request, the taxi driver is removed from the waiting queue and the use case "notifying the user of incoming taxi" begins.
+* If the taxi driver has accepted the request, the taxi driver is removed from the waiting queue and the use case "notifying the client of incoming taxi" begins.
 * If the taxi driver has declined the request, he is moved to the end of the queue and the use case "taxi driver respond to request of immediate ride" starts again.

-**Exceptions : ** There are no exceptions.

-### Taxi driver responds to a request of later reservation
-**Name :** Taxi driver responds to request of later reservation
-**Actors :** Taxi driver
-**Entry conditions : **

-* The taxi driver has to be available.
-* Either the taxi driver must be the first of his queue or the taxi drivers before him must have declined the request.
-* The system notifies the taxi driver of the request with an alert. **Here or in flow of events ? **

-**Flow of events : **

-* The systems shows the taxi driver the information concerning the request and shows him two buttons : "Accept" and "Reject".
-* The taxi driver clicks on one of the two buttons.
-* The system asks confirmation to the taxi driver concerning his choice.
-* The taxi driver confirms.

-**Exit conditions : **

-* If the taxi driver has accepted the request, the taxi driver is removed from the waiting queue and the use case "notifying the user of incoming taxi" begins.
-* If the taxi driver has declined the request, the use case "taxi driver respond to request of immediate ride" starts again with the following taxi in the queue.

-**Exceptions : ** There are no exceptions.
+**Exceptions :** There are no exceptions.

-### User requires a taxi for a ride
+### Client requires a taxi for a ride
-**Name :** User requires a taxi for a ride
+**Name :** Client requires a taxi for a ride
-**Actors :** User
+**Actors :** Client
-**Entry conditions : ** The user has to be on the "Client Homepage".
+**Entry conditions :** The client has to be on the "Client Homepage".
-**Flow of events : **
+**Flow of events :**

-* The users set the "Share this ride" slide button to the desired value.
+* The clients set the "Share this ride" slide button to the desired value if he is using the mobile application, or sets the "Share this ride" box to the desired value if he is using the website.
+* The client set the "number of passengers" to the desired value.
-* The user clicks on the "require immediate ride button".
+* The client clicks on the "require immediate ride button".
-* The systems redirects the user to a form where the user has to give some information like the start location of the ride.
-If the user chooses to share the taxi, he has to give some extra information like destination and number of passengers.
+* The systems redirects the client to a form where the client has to give some information like the start location of the ride.
-*

 **Exit conditions :** The system forwards the request to the appropriate taxi and the use case "taxi driver respond to a request of immediate ride" begins.
-**Exceptions :**  The user furnish invalid data in the form (for example a negative or excessive number of passengers (see [1.3] Domain properties)).
-The request is not forwarded and user is not redirected until he enters valid data.
+**Exceptions :**  The client furnish invalid data (for example a negative or excessive number of passengers (see [1.3] Domain properties)).
+The request is not forwarded and the client is not redirected until he enters valid data.

-### User requires a taxi for a later reservation
+### Client requires a taxi for a later reservation
-**Name :** User requires a taxi for a later reservation
+**Name :** Client requires a taxi for a later reservation
-**Actors :** User
+**Actors :** Client
-**Entry conditions : **  The user has to be on the "Client Homepage".
+**Entry conditions :**  The client has to be on the "Client Homepage".
-**Flow of events : **
+**Flow of events :**

-* The users set the "Share this ride" slide button to the desired value.
+* The clients set the "Share this ride" slide button or box to the desired value.
-* The user clicks on the "require later reservation button".
+* The client clicks on the "require later reservation button".
+* The client indicates the correct number of passengers.
-* The system redirects the user to a form where he has to furnish the following information :
+* The system redirects the client to a form where he has to furnish the following information :
     * Departure place;
     * Departure time;
     * Destination;
-    * Number of passengers (only if the user has chosen to allow taxi-sharing).
-* The user fills the form.
+* The client fills the form.
-* The user clicks on the "Confirm" button.
+* The client clicks on the "Confirm" button.

-**Exit conditions :** The system redirects the user to a waiting page and forwards the request for a reservation to the appropriate taxi driver.
+**Exit conditions :** The system redirects the client to a waiting page and forwards the request for a reservation to the appropriate taxi driver.
 The use case "taxi driver respond to a request of later reservation" begins.
-** Exceptions :** The user furnish invalid data in the form (for example a negative or excessive number of passengers or not valid departure time (see [1.3] Domain properties)).
-The request is not forwarded and user is not redirected until he enters valid data.
+**Exceptions:** The client furnish invalid data in the form (for example a negative or excessive number of passengers or not valid departure time (see [1.3] Domain properties)).
+The request is not forwarded and client is not redirected until he enters valid data.

-### Notifying the user of incoming taxi
+### Notifying the client of incoming taxi
-**Name :**  Notifying the user of incoming taxi
+**Name :**  Notifying the client of incoming taxi
-**Actors :** User
+**Actors :** Client
-**Entry conditions :** The user must have required an immediate ride or a later reservation.
+**Entry conditions :** The client must have required an immediate ride or a later reservation.
-**Flow of events : **
+**Flow of events :**

-* The system sends an alert to the user.
+* The system sends an alert to the client.

-**Exit conditions :**  The system redirects the user on a page containing the information about the incoming taxi.
+**Exit conditions :**  The system redirects the client on a page containing the information about the incoming taxi.
-**Exceptions :** No taxi driver has accepted the request of the user.
-The user is notified and redirected to the home page of the platform.
+**Exceptions :** No taxi driver has accepted the request of the client.
+The client is notified and redirected to the home page of the platform.

 ##Class diagram
 ##Sequence diagram